RotFox/COSC224-Lab02/When you get in, README.md

 Miriam Please create a branch called "fish" and add Fish.txt to it, please remove imaginary animals from Reptiles as they are merged into the master (check logs for imaginary animals).

-Ben Please add Birds.txt, please remove imaginary animals from Fish as they appear.
+Ben Please create a branch called "birds" and add Birds.txt to it, please remove imaginary animals from Fish as they are merged into the master (check logs for imaginary animals).